oneapi-src/oneVPL-cpu/doc/developer-reference/limitations.md

 ## Known Limitations

  * Implementation is blocking
- * Most parameters are not supported -- see supported parameters list
+ * Only a limited set of parameters are supported -- see supported parameters